SJ-31/Sporothrix-annotation/info/README_Extended.md

   - Reference genome fasta and gff for *Sporothrix schenckii*, GCF_000961545.1
   - mtDNA reference
 - 1. FastQC, MultiQC: Evaluate raw paired-end fastq files
-    * FastQC provides information about read quality, overrepresented sequences, adapter content and other statistics on a per-fastq-file basis; MultiQC collates the information from multiple FastQC report files for convenience.
+    * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides information about read quality, overrepresented sequences, adapter content and other statistics on a per-fastq-file basis; MultiQC collates the information from multiple FastQC report files for convenience.
+      - The quality evaluation here determines the corrections you should make to the raw files before assembly (the next step).
+Some common corrections include read trimming, as quality* drops heavily as the length increases, and adapter trimming.
+        - *For [Illumina](https://www.illumina.com/Documents/products/technotes/technote_Q-Scores.pdf) devices, quality is measured with the Phred scoring system, and the higher the score for a given base, the lower the probability that the base was identified/called incorrectly.
+A score of 30 (Q30) is a commonly used threshold,  corresponding to a 99.9% base call accuracy.
+    * FastQC produces an HTML report file providing either a green (passed), yellow (warning) or red (fail) flag at each assessment.
+While some red flags can be addressed (e.g. fails for read quality, adapter content), those that cannot (e.g. Per sequence GC content, Sequence Duplication levels) aren't necessarily indicative of sample preparation errors.
+See the [Galaxy Project's tutorial](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html#assess-quality-with-fastqc---short--long-reads) for more details.

 - 2. FastP: Trim adapters and poly g (identified as a contaminant in prior step).
     * FastP is an all-purpose quality control tool that can perform adapter removal, read trimming and base correction
 - 3. BBduk: Filter mtDNA
   - A kmer-based quality control tool, BBduk was used here for the function of filtering out reads that match strongly to a set of query sequences (mtDNA in this case).
+The [tool's documentation](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) has more usage examples
+    - A kmer is simply a subsequence of DNA sequence that is *k* nucleotides long, and is a structure used in many bioinformatics tools.
+With BBduk, longer kmers correspond to higher stringency, as two sequences must share more bases to match.
-  - The kmer size setting for BBduk was set to the maximum of `k=31` to make filtering as stringent as possible
+  - The kmer size setting for BBduk was set to the maximum of `k=31` to make filtering as stringent as possible.
   - mtDNA filtering was added when in a previous iteration of the workflow, some of the output contigs were found to align to *Sporothrix* mtDNA.
 Initially, filtering was carried out post-assembly by using Minimap2 alignments to remove sequences that had mapped to the mtDNA.
 This broke up the contigs though, as they had mistakenly incorporated the mtDNA sequences into the assembly of valid chromosomes.
     * BBduk's filtering efficiency was validated by aligning the mtDNA with the filtered assembly with Minimap2 as before, and obtaining no alignments, indicating that all mtDNA sequences had been removed
 - 4. Spades, Megahit: Assemble reads
-  - Both ran in default settings
+  - Both ran in default settings.
 - 5. BUSCO, Quast: Assess assembly quality
+  - BUSCO ([Benchmarking Universal Single-Copy Orthologue](https://busco.ezlab.org/)) is a tool that assesses an assembly's completeness by checking for the presence of universal conserved genes in the assembly.
+The BUSCO genes can either be found complete and single-copy in an assembly, complete and duplicated, fragmented or absent.
+The significance of these results are context-dependent, see the [BUSCO user guide](https://busco.ezlab.org/busco_userguide.html#interpreting-the-results) for help with interpretation
+    - Various sets of BUSCO genes (derived from the [OrthoDB](http://www.orthodb.org/) database) are available, but the most specific lineage to the study organism should be chosen to so that the presence of lineage-specific genes is tested.
+  - [Quast](https://github.com/ablab/quast) meanwhile, assesses assembly quality by comparing the assembly against a reference.
+It provides measures of contiguity (e.g. N50 score) and similarity of assembly to the reference.
+    - One way of interpreting contiguity is that for the same genome size, a more contiguous assembly is made up of less, but longer contigs.
-  - BUSCO was set to use the `sordariomycetes_odb10` lineage in `genome` mode, while Quast was provided with the reference genome
+  - BUSCO was set to use the `sordariomycetes_odb10` lineage in `genome` mode, while Quast was provided with the GCF_000961545.1 reference genome
       - BUSCO needs to be set in `offline` mode or else it will download the given lineage database automatically in the directory of each run
       - Quast can assess several assemblies at once for comparison purposes
-  - The Megahit assemblies produced more contiguous sets of contigs and had higher BUSCO completeness, so these were selected for downstream analysis.
+  - The Megahit assemblies produced more contiguous sets of contigs* and had higher BUSCO completeness, so these were selected for downstream analysis.
+    - *A contig is a sequence that has been assembled by joining together overlapping short reads.
     - Transcriptome assembly was performed in much the same way as genome assembly, except mtDNA was not filtered, RNAspades was used as the assembler and finally BUSCO was set in `transcriptome` mode
 - 6. Ragout:  Assemble contigs into scaffolds*
+  - Sometimes the final contigs of an assembler are highly fragmented, made up of hundreds or even thousands of contigs; scaffolding is the process of linking these contigs together into longer units (scaffolds).
+With the assemblies in this study, scaffolding improved BUSCO completeness (up to ~5%, increasing the number of complete BUSCO genes) but also greatly speeds up the annotation process.
   - Ragout was provided with the GCF_000961545.1 reference sequence to scaffold from, and run on default settings
       * The paths to files are given to Ragout with an `rcp` file, (an example can be found [here](./info/recipe.rcp)).
 A python script was used to automate writing this file from the command line
   - Several scaffolding tools - ntJoin, sspace, CAP3, RagTag and Ragout - were tested on the highly fragmented sample 2 Megahit contigs (7,639 sequences) before implementing for this step.
 Regardless of the flags used, Sspace and ntJoin showed no reduction in contig number; CAP3 reduced it by ~ 600 contigs.
 The reference-based RagTag showed promise, reducing down to  529 sequences.
 However, Ragout had the best performance (at the cost of speed), generating 13 scaffolds and was chosen.